RoySegall/gizra.com/src/_posts/2018-02-05-elm-related-types.md

         }
 ```

-Then, you could almost write the sinplest version of our `viewPerson` function
+Then, you could almost write the simplest version of our `viewPerson` function
 in a way that will accept either a `Child` or a `Mother` as an argument.

 ```elm